 Equations of motion and thermodynamics will be vigorously derived and applied to the atmosphere.
 Topics include thermodynamics of dry and moist air, hydrostatic and hypsometric approximations, geostrophic and gradient wind balance, mass continuity, and vorticity.
-P: PHY 212 & MTH 246.
+P: PHY 212 and MTH 246 and ATS 113; or IC.

-Dynamic Meteorology II (3) II
+ATS 572 Dynamic Meteorology II (3) II